Zewei-Zhou/V2XPnP/README.md

 ## Benchmark Tasks
-- End-to-end cooperative perception and prediction
+- Cooperative perception and prediction
 - Cooperative temporal perception
 - Cooperative prediction
 - **`To be added`**